The Edinburgh Vaults is one of Edinburgh’s most exciting Old Town visitor attractions

 - Historic Underground

-The company also run Outlander and Old Town tours.
+- The company also have Outlander and Old Town tours.

 Are Edinburgh Vaults really haunted?